Ledro Sky - Senter dele Greste

 Organisation and event

-The “Ledro Sky - Senter dele Greste” race is organised by SSD Tremalzo, in collaboration with Pro Loco Mezzolago.
+The “Ledro Sky - Senter dele Greste” race is organised by SSD Tremalzo.

-The race is set to begin on Sunday 13rd June 2021, at 9am, leaving from the park in the village of Mezzolago (675m), in the Municipality of Ledro (TN).
+The race is set to begin on Sunday 16th June 2024, at 9am, leaving from the village of Mezzolago (675m), in the Municipality of Ledro (TN).

 from 16.00 to 18.00, race numbers, chips and race packs are handed out at the race office in Mezzolago.